quicwg/base-drafts/draft-ietf-quic-transport.md

 as sending a stateless reset.

-An endpoint cannot determine the Source Connection ID from a packet with a short header, therefore it cannot set the Destination Connection ID in the stateless reset packet.
+An endpoint cannot determine the Source Connection ID from a packet with a short header; therefore, it cannot set the Destination Connection ID in the stateless reset packet.
 The Destination Connection ID will therefore differ from the value used in previous packets.
-A random Destination Connection ID makes the connection ID appear to be the result of moving to a new connection ID that was provided using a NEW_CONNECTION_ID frame ({{frame-new-connection-id}}).
+A random Destination Connection ID makes the connection ID appear to be the result of moving to a new connection ID that was provided using a NEW_CONNECTION_ID frame; see {{frame-new-connection-id}}.

 Using a randomized connection ID results in two problems:

 * The packet might not reach the peer.
 If the Destination Connection ID is critical for routing toward the peer, then this packet could be incorrectly routed.
 This might also trigger another Stateless Reset in response; see
   {{reset-looping}}.
 A Stateless Reset that is not correctly routed is an ineffective error detection and recovery mechanism.
-In this case, endpoints will need to rely on other methods - such as timers - to detect that the connection has failed.
+In this case, endpoints will need to rely on other methods -- such as timers -- to detect that the connection has failed.

 * The randomly generated connection ID can be used by entities other than the peer to identify this as a potential stateless reset.
 An endpoint that